msepulcre/C-V2X/README.md

 The equations in this code that appear in the paper are shown with their number in brackets so that they can be easily identified in the paper.

+Feel free to contact Prof. Miguel Sepulcre (msepulcre@umh.es) if you are interested in collaborating on the evolution of these models.